Hearty Meatless Shepherd’s Pie

 - 2 tablespoons minced fresh rosemary or 2 teaspoons dried rosemary, crushed

 - 1 cup frozen peas

-- Transfer vegetable mixture to an 8-in. square baking dish coated with cooking spray; cover with potato mixture.
-Bake, uncovered, at 350° for 30-35 minutes or until heated through.
-Yield: 6 servings.
+- Preheat oven to 350°.
+Transfer vegetable mixture to an 8-in. square baking dish coated with cooking spray; cover with potato mixture.
+Bake, uncovered, 30-35 minutes or until heated through.